POLICY ON LEAVES WITHOUT PAY

 Endorsed by the Executive Committee

-Any request for leave without pay from the College of Liberal Arts and Sciences must receive the approval of the executive officer of the corresponding unit, the director of the appropriate school (if applicable), the Dean of the College, and the Vice Chancellor for Academic Affairs.
-The guiding principle for approval is that the best interests of the University can be reasonably considered to be served by granting the leave; hence any request for approval must be accompanied by justification.
-Executive officers are asked to pay particular attention to point (2) in the attachment in justifying their approval to the College.
+Any request for leave without pay must receive the approval of the executive officer of the corresponding unit (or units, in the case of faculty with joint appointments), the director of the appropriate school (if applicable), the Dean of the College, and the Provost.
+The guiding principle for approval is that the best interests of the University can be reasonably considered to be served by granting the leave; hence any request for approval must be accompanied by clear justification by the executive officer.
+Executive officers should consult with the Dean of LAS regarding any salary return for faculty members on leave without pay.